2001: A Space Odyssey (novel): Plot summary

 A mysterious alien civilization uses a tool with the appearance of a large crystalline monolith to investigate worlds across the galaxy and, if possible, to encourage the development of intelligent life.
-The book shows one such monolith appearing in prehistoric Africa, three million years ago (in the movie, four mya), where it inspires a starving group of hominids to develop tools.
+The book shows one such monolith appearing in prehistoric Africa, three million years ago, where it inspires a starving group of hominids to develop tools.
 The hominids use their tools to kill animals and eat meat, ending their starvation.
 They then use the tools to kill a leopard preying on them; the next day, the main ape character, Moon-Watcher, uses a club to kill the leader of a rival tribe.

-In AD 1999, Dr. Heywood Floyd travels to the Moon's Clavius Base, where a scientist explains that they have found an electromagnetic disturbance, designated Tycho Magnetic Anomaly One (or TMA-1), in the crater Tycho.
+In AD 1999, Dr. Heywood Floyd travels to the Moon's Clavius Base, where a scientist explains that they have found an electromagnetic disturbance, designated Tycho Magnetic Anomaly One (or TMA-1), near the crater Tycho.
 Excavation has revealed a large black slab, precisely fashioned to a ratio of 1:4:9 (or 12:22:32) and therefore believed the work of intelligence.
-Visiting TMA-1, Floyd and others arrive just as sunlight falls upon it for the first time since it was uncovered; it emits a piercing radio transmission which the scientists determine is directed at one of the moons of Saturn, Japetus (Iapetus).
+Visiting TMA-1, Floyd and others arrive just as sunlight falls upon it for the first time since it was uncovered; it emits a piercing radio transmission which the scientists determine is directed at Iapetus, a moon of Saturn.

-A mission, Discovery One, is sent to Saturn.
-En route, Dr. David Bowman and Dr. Frank Poole are the only conscious humans aboard; their three colleagues are in suspended animation, to be awakened near Saturn.
-The HAL 9000, an artificially intelligent computer, addressed as "Hal", maintains the ship.
+A mission, Discovery One, is sent to Iapetus.
+En route, Dr. David Bowman and Dr. Frank Poole are the only conscious humans aboard; their three colleagues are in suspended animation, to be awakened near Jupiter.
+The HAL 9000, an artificially intelligent computer addressed as "Hal", maintains the ship.
+The first stages of the mission are achieved as planned and on schedule.

 While Poole is receiving a birthday message from his family on Earth, Hal tells Bowman that the AE-35 communication unit of the ship is going to malfunction.
 Poole takes one of the extra-vehicular pods and swaps the AE-35 unit; but when Bowman conducts tests on the removed AE-35 unit, he determines that there was never anything wrong with it.
-Poole and Bowman become suspicious at Hal's refusal to admit that his diagnosis was mistaken; Hal then claims that the replacement AE-35 unit will fail.
-In communicating with Earth, Poole and Bowman are directed to disconnect Hal for analysis.
-These instructions are interrupted as the signal is broken, and Hal informs them that the AE-35 unit has malfunctioned.
+Poole and Bowman become suspicious at Hal's refusal to admit that his diagnosis was mistaken.